-Depending on the context, Deep
+Depending on the context, the term Deep

 Summarizing, Deep-Tech startups can be defined as: